IBM-Blockchain/mustgather/README.md

     ./run-mustgather.sh
 ```

-If you want to collect information about your environment and IBM Blockchain Platform installation, then you need to provide the namespace of the installation:
+If you want to collect information about your environment and IBM Blockchain Platform installation, then you need to provide the namespace of the installation.
+Replace <namespace> with the name that you used for your IBM Blockchain Platform deployment namespace:

 ```
-    ./run-mustgather.sh -n <ibpNameSpace>
+    ./run-mustgather.sh -n <namespace>
 ```

 If you want to run the script on Openshift then use the `-type`option:

 ```
-    ./run-mustgather.sh -n <ibpNameSpace> -type oc
+    ./run-mustgather.sh -n <namespace> -type oc
 ```

-If you want to run the script on Windows then you will need to use powershell:
+If you want to run the script on Windows then you will need to use Power Shell:

 ```
-    ./run-mustgasther.psl
+    ./run-mustgather.ps1
 ```

+Please note, to run a Power Shell script you may need to set the execution policy.
+Please see https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7.1 for more details.